Polls: Dems lead in Arizona and Ohio Senate races, but Florida contest remains tight

 A combined 42 percent of GOP voters say they’re undecided or supporting another candidate.

-And in Ohio’s gubernatorial contest, Republican Mike DeWine holds a 4-point lead over Democrat Richard Cordray among registered voters, 46 percent to 42 percent, which is within the poll’s margin of error.
+And in Ohio’s contest for governor, Republican Mike DeWine holds a 4-point lead over Democrat Richard Cordray among registered voters, 46 percent to 42 percent, which is within the poll’s margin of error.

 Eleven percent are undecided.